 AUDIE CORNISH, HOST:

-CORNISH: Dr. Jim Cowan, thank you so much for speaking with us.
+CORNISH: Howard French, thank you so much for speaking with us.

 NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
 This text may not be in its final form and may be updated or revised in the future.
 Please be aware that the authoritative record of NPR's programming is the audio.